SergiuszR/wf_manager_2026/VERCEL_DEPLOY.md

 If you can log in but API requests fail with 401 or 403 errors:
 - Check if the auth token is properly being passed to API requests
 - Verify the Supabase environment variables are correctly set
+- Ensure the JWT_SECRET environment variable is set

 ### Webflow API Token Issues
 If Webflow API requests fail: